abstract graphic representing how Jira can be used as a customer portal

 If you’re looking to do the latter, try Visor.
 Visor is a spreadsheet-inspired tool that lets you collaborate and share data from multiple sources, including Jira, Asana, and Salesforce.

 Visor seamlessly connects to your Jira data, allowing you to create customizable Views for different audiences.
-And those audiences cost a lot less than they would in Jira, since you can add unlimited Viewers for free.
+And those audiences cost a lot less than they would in Jira, since you can add all the Viewers you need.
 The two-way integration allows information to pass back and forth between Visor and Jira (or any other apps your team likes to use!) at the click of a mouse.
 No hassle, no stress, no stale data – ever.

 Different levels of permission help you trust that your clients will never negatively impact your systems or workflows, even if they like getting their hands dirty and exploring the portal in-depth.